plu/JPSimulatorHacks/README.md

 ## Caveats

-Currently the whole thing is only supported for application tests.
+* Currently the whole thing is only supported for application tests.
+* When using Xcode bots, sometimes the tests run into an timeout.

 ## License (MIT)